 To apply for approval of usage and additional information, visit the Division of Research Compliance

 Users of Radioactive Materials are required to keep monthly inventory logs, perform contamination surveys, and keep disposal records.
 Blank forms for these are below:

 All individuals working with or around radioactive materials or radiation-generating equipment must receive radiation safety training annually.
 To receive training, please contact the Radiation Safety Officer (RSO) at 7-3589 or by email at firstname.lastname@example.org.

 Shipping Radioactive Material

-All orders of radioactive material must be approved by and delivered to the RSO.
+All orders of radioactive materials must be approved by and delivered to the RSO.
 Package tracking is required for all shipments.
-The RSO will receive, examine, and survey all radioactive material shipments upon arrival and will deliver to the material to its final destination.
+The RSO will receive, examine, and survey all radioactive material shipments upon arrival and will deliver the material to its final destination.
 The full procedure for shipping materials to Binghamton University Campuses can be found here:

-X-Ray Emitting Equipment Disposal and Decomissioning
+X-Ray Emitting Equipment Disposal and Decommissioning

 When registered equipment becomes obsolete and a decision is made to dispose of the unit, the NYSDOH must be notified within 10 days of its disposal.
 The PI must complete the disposition form and return it to the RSO, who will communicate with the DOH.
 Units that are obsolete but still owned by BU must remain on the inventory and license.

 And as always, Lab equipment that is being transferred or disposed of must also have the Equipment Decommissiong Form attached as verification that the unit is free of hazards to the moving crew.